danielnarey/modular-ui-roadmap/README.md

-Have ideas for improving or exending the [Modular UI](https://github.com/danielnarey/elm-modular-ui) framework?
+## Have ideas for improving or exending the [Modular UI](https://github.com/danielnarey/elm-modular-ui) framework for Elm?
-Post an issue.
+### Open or comment on an issue here.